eclipse1605/lambda-calculus/README.md

 - Applications: `M N` (with left-associativity)
 - Parentheses: `(M)` for explicit grouping

-### Web Interface Syntax

-In the web interface, you can use backslash (`\`) which will automatically be converted to lambda symbol (λ) in the display.
-This provides a more convenient way of entering lambda expressions while maintaining proper notation in the output.

 ## Web Interface Features

 - **Interactive REPL**: Type lambda calculus expressions and see results immediately